 Miss Jennifer Rickner has been such a blessing to our school ministry in the last five years and in our church ministry even for many years before that.
 She grew up in Peoples Baptist Church and graduated from PBA before obtaining her bachelor's degree from Golden State Baptist College in Santa Clara, California, and her master's degree from Hyles Anderson College in Hammond, Indiana.
 A few of her favorite things would be some Dunkin Donuts coffee, her puppy Cocoa, and a good pedicure.

-Mrs. Heather Vaughn is one of the sweetest people in our ministry and perfect for loving on our three-year-olds.
+Mrs. Heather Vaughn is one of the sweetest people in our ministry and perfect for loving on our four-year-olds.
 She has lived in Georgia all of her life and married her high school sweetheart, Robert, who is also on staff here at PBA.
-Mrs. Vaughn is in her seventeenth year of Christian education and is also in her seventeenth year at PBA.
-She is very involved in both church and school ministries, and she and her husband have one daugher Annabelle.
+Mrs. Vaughn is in her twentieth year of Christian education and is also in her seventeenth year at PBA.
+She is very involved in both church and school ministries, and she and her husband have one daughter Annabelle.
 The things she loves most would be reading, shopping, and spending time with family.

-Mrs. Angela Thompson is beginning her second year at PBA and her twenty-first year in Christian education.
+Mrs. Angela Thompson is in her sixth year at PBA and her twenty-fifth year in Christian education.
 She and her husband Wes serve in many aspects of our ministry, even bringing in children on the bus route on Sunday.
 Her daughter Elizabeth is a recent graduate of PBA.
 Mrs. Thompson's life's verse is Hebrews 12:2, and she says her favorite things are coaching volleyball, working in King's Kids at PBC, and just serving the Lord.